Studio 1 Productions

 Cooling your Existing Video Card

 If you have an existing video card that is a standard (non-overclocked version), like the video cards shown above on the LEFT side, you can add a slot fan to your computer to help keep the video card cooler.
-Below is the one we use here at Studio 1 Productions.
+Here is an Article that covers slot fans and cooling.
+This article will open up as a separate window so you won't loose your place in this article.

 What Video Card to Buy

-Some people think they should run out and buy a video card with the most cuda cores (for example a GTX-680).
+Some people think they should run out and buy a video card with the most cuda cores (for example a GTX-780 Ti).
 However, that may not be the best idea, especially with programs that use OpenGL, such as After Effects.

 The more CUDA cores, the wider memory interface width and the faster memory bandwidth, the better performance the video card has to offer.
 Remember, just because the video card has more to offer, doesn't mean the rest of the computer system will take advantage of it.
 Most of the time the video card's GPU will be waiting on the rest of the computer to feed it the data to process.
 When the GPU gets a hold of the data, the more CUDA cores the faster it will process the data.
 Then it hands this data back to the CPU.
 The wider the memory interface width and the faster the memory bandwidth, the faster the data will move back and forth to the CPU.

-If you have an older computer, such as a quad core running at 2.5 Ghz with only 4 gigs of memory, then buying the GTX-680 would be over kill.
-On this system, you are better off adding more memory to the computer and use a video card with 192 cuda cores to about 300 cuda cores.
+If you have an older computer, such as a quad core running at 2.5 Ghz with only 4 gigs of memory, then buying the GTX-780 would be over kill.
+On this system, you are better off adding more memory to the computer and using a GTX-760 video card video card.

 Since everyone has a different level of acceptable editing performance.
 Some people are fine with a working on a slower system, while other people need a high end, super fast system.
 A lot depends on whether they are a hobbyist, semi-pro or a professional editor, as to what their needs are.

 With After Effects there are a lot of things that make up the system performance.
-Having a fast CPU, with 4, 6 or 8 cores, lot's of memory 8 gigs bare minimum, with 16+ gigs being better.
+Having a fast CPU, with 4, 6 or 8 cores, lot's of memory.
+8 gigs bare minimum, with 16+ gigs being better and 32 gigs even better.
+After is more dependent on the CPU than the GPU.

-I have run some tests with the Ray Trace 3D Render Engine, on several different computer systems using a GT240, GTX 650 TI, GTX 660 and a GTX 680 video cards.
-I found the GTX 660 giving me the best performance for the money.
+I have run some tests with the Ray Trace 3D Render Engine, on several different computer systems using a GT240, GTX 650 TI, GTX 660, GTX760 and a GTX 680 video cards.
+I found the GTX 760 giving me the best performance for the money.

-With the test I ran, the GTX 680 was only a few seconds faster than the GTX 660.
-The GTX 650 TI wasn't bad either, it was only a couple of seconds slower than the GTX 660.
+With the test I ran, the GTX 680 was only a few seconds faster than the GTX 760, except when it came to using the Raytrace 3D render engine.
+Here the GTX-680 was faster.

 As far as what video card you should buy, that is really up to you and your budget.
-If it was me, I would go with the GTX 660.
-I will be doing more tests as I have time in 2013.
+If it was me, I would go with the GTX 760 or GTX 770.
+Remember you can NOT use the Ray Traced 3D Render Engine with the GTX-750, GTX-750 TI or the GTX 900 series of video cards.

 Making Your Computer Run Better and Faster for After Effects